prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Steps 6: Display an ad
 {:.no_toc}

 Once the rewarded ad is received you can display it.
-Follow the [AdMob instructions](https://developers.google.com/admob/ios/rewarded#swift) instructons instructions for displaying an ad.
+Follow the [AdMob instructions](https://developers.google.com/admob/ios/rewarded#swift) for displaying an ad.

 ## Native Ads